 - If you are booking a tour, you need to pay to book in advance because availability is limited.

-ACCOMMODATION: the Monumental Hotel Orlando is a great option.
+the Monumental Hotel Orlando is a great option.
 It is close to many of Orlando’s main sites.
-The hotel offers modern accommodations, an outdoor pool, hot tub, and free Wi-Fi
+The hotel offers modern accommodations, an outdoor pool, a hot tub, and free Wi-Fi.

-If you are adventure-minded and looking for off the beaten path in Florida, I will highly recommend camping in Bahia Honda State Park, one of the best campgrounds in Florida.
+If you are adventure-minded and looking for an off-the-beaten-path in Florida, I will highly recommend camping in Bahia Honda State Park, one of the best campgrounds in Florida.

 Located in the Florida Keys, Bahia Honda State Park is off mile marker 37 and spans over 500 acres of lush land.
 It is a fantastic spot to experience the best of nature and outdoor activities, with the famous bridge and offshore island.
 There are three campgrounds in the State Park that consist of 80 campsites where you pitch your tent or park your RV.
 Each campsite has an electric and water facility and offers a fire ring, grate, and picnic table.

-- Explore the white sand beaches: where you can do sunbathing, swimming, and snorkeling.
-The water temperature is perfect for swimming and crystal clear.
+- Explore the white sand beaches: where you can do sunbathing, swim, and snorkel.
+The water temperature is perfect for swimming and crystal clear water.

 - Keep Active: Bahia Honda State Park offers plenty of outdoor recreational activities like hiking, biking, kayaking, and windsurfing.